sgirem463/ML-AI-Comparing-Classifiers/README.md

 ## Custom threshold for prediction
-I would use a custom threshold of 0.3 (instead of the default 0.5) to improve recall because each False Negative would likely cost us a campaign success
+I used a custom threshold of 0.3 (instead of the default 0.5) to improve recall because each False Negative would likely cost us a campaign success

 DecisionTree (mat-depth == 6) ends up to be the best model with this approach, with recall of 0.8344 and specificity of 0.8234, LogisticRegresion is not far behind